MattLiDonni/MattLiDonni/README.md

 Hi, I’m Matt LiDonni
-I'm currently in NJIT working towards an IT degree, specializing in Web Applications.
-(Expecting to graduate in May 2024)
+I've just finished my IT degree in NJIT and am graduating May 2024.

-Some of the things here will be for my portfolio and some will be little projects I do in my own time.
+Most of the stuff here will be fun projects I work on in my free time.
+Some of the repositories here are forked from my school account, and it will say in the description or readme file if so.